NBA Draft

 The Nets ranked in the 97th%ile in Handoff frequency, the Nets frequently use handoffs to create opportunities for their guards to get downhill.
 Brooklyn often has their guards run 'Chase' action out of a variety of alignments.

-The Case Against Brooklyn: Just drafted three guards (Flemings is so much better than them), major playtype incompatibility, weak team talent
+The Case Against Brooklyn: Just drafted three guards (Flemings is a much stronger prospect), major playtype incompatibility, weak team talent

 kingston-grizzlies-2

-The Case Against Memphis: With or without Morant next season, deep & talented guard room.
+The Case Against Memphis: With or without Morant next season, deep and talented guard room.
 New coach, hasn't played young guards so far.
 No isolation frequency.

 The Final Matrix